3. Significant Accounting Policies

 Rental income is recognized in the period on an accrual basis if the amount of revenue can be measured reliably and it is probable that the Group will receive the consideration.

 The Group is the lessor in operating leases.
-Rental income arising from operating leases on investment property and is accounted for on a straight-line basis over the lease terms and is included in the consolidated statements of loss and comprehensive loss due to its operating nature, except for contingent rental income which is recognized when it arises.
+Rental income arising from operating leases on investment property and is accounted for on a straight-line basis over the lease terms and is included in the consolidated statements of profit/(loss) and comprehensive income/(loss) due to its operating nature, except for contingent rental income which is recognized when it arises.

-Amounts received from tenants to terminate leases or to compensate for dilapidations are recognized in the consolidated statements of loss and comprehensive loss when the right to receive them arises.
+Amounts received from tenants to terminate leases or to compensate for dilapidations are recognized in the consolidated statements of profit/(loss) and comprehensive income/(loss) when the right to receive them arises.

 Cash and short-term deposits in the consolidated statements of financial position comprise cash held at banks and short-term deposits with an original maturity of three months or less.